Vyvanse Addiction and treatment

 The changes that Vyvanse makes in the brain take time to develop.
 It also takes time to recover from taking Vyvanse for a prolonged period, even if the drug was taken exactly as prescribed.
 People who abuse Vyvanse by taking more than the recommended dosage usually have a harder time quitting than those who take the drug as directed.
 Quitting Vyvanse should never be attempted cold turkey.
 If you or someone you care about is suffering from Vyvanse addiction, a substance abuse recovery center can help you achieve sobriety safely and thoroughly.

 Unfortunately, it’s not always easy to tell when a person is addicted to drugs.
 People who abuse prescription drugs are often experts at hiding abuse.
-They usually deny that abuse is a problem, because denial characterizes addiction.
+They usually deny that abuse is a problem because of denial characterizes addiction.
 There are several important differences between dependency and addiction.
 If you or your loved one take Vyvanse exactly as prescribed and to treat real symptoms relating to ADHD or ADD — and the symptoms return without Vyvanse — then you may be dependent on Vyvanse.
 This does not mean you or your loved one is addicted, however.

 People who suffer from Vyvanse addiction demonstrate several specific behaviors.
 First, a person struggling with addiction is unable to control how much and how frequently they use Vyvanse.
 Second, an addict continues to use Vyvanse even though negative lifestyle consequences are growing steadily worse because of abuse.
 Third, continuing to take a drug even though the original symptoms have disappeared indicates addiction.

 Our staff is well qualified to address all aspects of substance abuse.
 The holistic approach we employ comprehensively treats every client’s most pressing physical, emotional and spiritual needs.
-Clients benefit from more one-to-one therapy than is offered by most other rehabs in the world; in these sessions, we uncover the causes of addiction together and learn how to manage cravings and avoid temptation.
+Clients benefit from more one-to-one therapy that is offered by most other rehabs in the world; in these sessions, we uncover the causes of addiction together and learn how to manage cravings and avoid temptation.

 As our clients heal, they also begin to rebuild the relationships that matter most.
 Through 12 Step care, clients create their own design for living using the time-tested approach of Narcotics Anonymous.